 However questionable Almaty’s credentials as a ‘real’ Central Asian city are, it’s superficially a beautiful, well-ordered and clean city, though interesting more for its gorgeous setting at the foot of the striking Ile Alatau Mountains, deep emerald-green on their lower slopes immediately behind the city and snow-capped in their higher reaches, than for any historical or cultural attractions.
 I’m hosted firstly by Amanda, a young American journalist, and then Inanç, a Turkish construction engineer.
-Between them, they manage to get one of my car springs fixed; Amanda has a friend flying without luggage from London to Almaty, who brings the spring and Inanç introduces me to two Uzbek welders who cut off the old spring and fit the new one.
+Between them, they help me to get one of my car springs fixed; Amanda has a friend flying without luggage from London to Almaty, who brings the spring and Inanç introduces me to two Uzbek welders who cut off the old spring and fit the new one.
 To have the car at least half-fixed is a great relief, especially given the terrible state of Kazakhstan’s roads.
-I spend a very enjoyable time with Amanda and Inanç; they are the first people foreigners I have seen and the first people with whom I can speak English since Novosibirsk two weeks earlier.
+I spend a very enjoyable time with Amanda and Inanç; they are the first foreigners I have seen and the first people with whom I can speak English since Novosibirsk two weeks earlier.
 Evenings spent eating Turkish döner and sitting in Panfilov Park with a cold beer with Inanç are particularly fond memories.
 However, as comfortable and welcoming as my stay is, this isn’t quite the Central Asian experience I’d been dreaming of.

 After a pleasant week, I reluctantly leave the congenial, green surroundings of Almaty and drive west towards the Uzbekistani border, into an area which is the most traditional and most ethnically Kazakh in the country.
 Here the nomadic Kazakh culture meets that of the settled Uzbeks, creating a wholly different atmosphere to that which pervades the north of the country.

 On the second day of my westward drive, my first stop is a village just west of the city of Taraz, named after the mausoleum of Aisha Bibi, the beautiful daughter of a Sufi Mystic who died as a fiancée of a local notable.
-The 12th Century Karakhanid-era mausoleum is an elegant cube with a sharp conical dome, all in the buff colour of native clay.
+The twelfth century Karakhanid-era mausoleum is an elegant cube with a sharp conical dome, all in the buff colour of native clay.
 On closer inspection however, the structure is covered in finely carved terracotta tiles, whose relief creates sensual and changing textures from natural sunlight, rather than using the exuberant colour of faience.
 This well proportioned mausoleum is, rather touchingly, a monument to love and faithfulness, and local women visit the mausoleum for just these reasons.
 From an architectural point of view this style represents the earliest one commonly encounters in Central Asia, a rare surviving piece of pre-Mongol architecture.